ihmeuw/vivarium_research/docs/source/gbd2017_models/risks/low_birthweight_short_gestation/index.rst

    - mortality from causes that are unaffected by LBWSG and modelled in the sim (:sal:`salmon`)
    - mortality from causes that are unaffected by LBWSG but not modelled in the sim (:pin:`pink`)

-We are interested in applying the PAF and relative risk only to the causes that GBD considers to be affected by LBWSG (green and blue).
-An example of the color-coded cause breakdown from the :ref:`large-scale-food fortification concept model <2017_concept_model_vivarium_conic_lsff>` concept model diagram is shown below:
+We are interested in applying the PAF and relative risk only to the cause-specific mortality rates of the causes that GBD considers to be affected by LBWSG (green and blue).
+The rest of this section describes the details of how to do this.
+See the `Assumptions and Limitations`_ section for a discussion of the strengths and limitations of this approach, and a comparison with other possible strategies.

+Cause categories
+''''''''''''''''

+An example of the above
+color-coded cause breakdown from the :ref:`large-scale-food fortification concept model <2017_concept_model_vivarium_conic_lsff>` concept model diagram is shown below: